Leverage the power of Jupyter notebooks to supercharge the way your business does data science

 What are Jupyter notebooks?

-Data science is exploding and there is an explosion in the amount of data available to businesses as more and more organisations use this data to power, well, everything.
-The de facto notebook framework in the data science community is the Jupyter Notebook, and has been widely used now for data exploration, visualisation and narration.
+Data science is exploding due to the colossal increases in the amount of data being made available to businesses, and more and more organisations are using this data to power, well, everything.
+The de facto notebook framework in the data science community is the Jupyter Notebook, and has been widely adopted now for data exploration, visualisation and narration.
 But what is the Jupyter notebook?

 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
 Uses include data cleaning and transformation, numerical simulation, statistical modelling, data visualisation, machine learning, and much more.

-Jupyter notebooks and R-markdown notebooks are by far the two most popular types of data science notebooks.
-They are open-source formats created by the community, and there are over 7-million Jupyter notebooks on Github alone right now with exponential growth in usage.
+Jupyter notebooks (along with R-markdown) is by far the most popular type of data science notebook.
+It is an open-source format created by the community, and there are over 7-million Jupyter notebooks on Github alone right now with exponential growth in usage.